cdhanna/docs.monogame.github.io/articles/tutorials/advanced/2d_shaders/09_shadows_effect/index.md

 The `Color` data is used to tint the resulting sprite in the pixel shader, but in our use case for a shadow hull, we don't really need a color whatsoever.
 Instead, we can use this `float4` field as arbitrary data.
 The trick is that we will need to pack whatever data we need into a `float4` and pass it via the `Color` type in MonoGame.
 This color comes from the `Color` value passed to the `SpriteBatch`'s `Draw()` call.

-The `Position` and `Color` both use `float4` in the standard vertex shader input, and it _may_ appear as though they should have the same about precision.
+The `Position` and `Color` both use `float4` in the standard vertex shader input, and it _may_ appear as though they should have the same amout precision.
 However they are not passed from MonoGame's `SpriteBatch` as the same type.
 When `SpriteBatch` goes to draw a sprite, it uses a `Color` for the `Color`, and a `Vector3` for the `Position`.
 A `Color` has 4 `bytes`, but a `Vector3` has 12 `bytes`.
 This can be seen in the [`VertexPositionColorTexture`](https://github.com/MonoGame/MonoGame/blob/develop/MonoGame.Framework/Graphics/Vertices/VertexPositionColorTexture.cs#L103) class.
 The takeaway is that we can only pack a third as much data into the `Color` semantic as the `Position` gets, and that may limit the types of values we want to pack into the `Color` value.

 Finally, the light's position must be provided as a shader parameter, `float2 LightPosition`.
 The light's position should be in the same world-space coordinate system that the light is being drawn at itself.